Discover Orlando’s top Black History Month events and more ways to celebrate all year long.

 Discover: Orlando Shopping

-African American history, arts and culture are key parts of Orlando’s rich tapestry, and there’s lots more to explore while you’re here.
+Black American history, arts and culture are key parts of Orlando’s rich tapestry, and there’s lots more to explore while you’re here.
 Take advantage of our free planning tools and other resources to unlock an Orlando getaway that’s perfect for your family!

 > Back to Top